pkocz/College-programs/README.md

 Repository contains 3 simple projects from Introduction to C/C++ Programming.
+All is in Polish.